IamArmanNikkhah/sae-viewport-prediction/README.md

     ├── data
     │   └── H                # Extracted folder from Image_H.7z
     │     └── SalMaps
-    │   └── Scanpaths        # Move this folder out of H ├── tests
+    │   └── Scanpaths        # Move this folder out of H and into data ├── tests
     ├── scripts
     └── .vscode